jtbg/segment-docs/src/connections/storage/warehouses/redshift-tuning.md

 *   **Disable unused sources.** If you're not actively analyzing data from a source, consider disabling the source for your Warehouse (available for business tier).
 If you don't use a source anymore—perhaps you were just playing around with it for testing, you might even want to remove it.
 This will kick off fewer jobs in Segment's ETL process.
 *   **Schedule syncs during off times.** If you're concerned about query times and you don't mind data that's a little stale, you can schedule your syncs to run when most of your team isn't actively using the database.
 (Available for business tier customers.)

-Hopefully these steps will help to speed up your workflow!
+Hopefully, these steps will help to speed up your workflow!
 If you need any other help, feel free to [contact us](https://segment.com/help/contact/).